 - The gift of being members of our species.

-- The gift of existing in such a generous natural environment.
+- The gift of existing in such a mutually supportive natural environment.

 Footnote: Extending Nelson Mandela’s praise of ubuntu